moorepants/tu-delft-promotion/associate-vision-statement.rst

 student designed experiments to develop the principles of mechanics, data analyses, computation, and physiology to strengthen their models.
-I partner with Sheffield-Hallam University, Aalborg University, Vrije Universiteit Amsterdam, Technical University Vienna, and Chemnitz University of Technology for this course.
+I partner with Sheffield-Hallam University, Aalborg University, Vrije Universiteit Amsterdam, Technical University Vienna, Chemnitz University of Technology and our TUD Sports Engineering Institute for this course.
 This course is a key offering for our Sports Engineering MSc designation.

-I have received personal positive feedback from students on the pedagogical approaches of both courses, with particular appreciation of being able to solve realistic problems at the course's end.
 As an assistant professor of teaching in California, my student evaluations of teaching were consistently above average.
+I have received personal positive feedback from students on the pedagogical approaches of both TUD courses, with particular appreciation of being able to solve realistic problems at the course's end.
 The number of students in Multibody Dynamics has increased by 30 students since last year.
 I see multibody dynamics remaining an important foundational course for our MSc tracks that need to model and simulate robotics, vehicles, mechanisms, musculoskeletal systems, etc. I hope in the